tkob/mlmsgpack/README.md

 #### SMLSharp

-Several functions do not work properly because of bugs of SML#.
+Most functions do not work properly because of bugs of SML#.

 Status
 ------

 Not complete.
 Bin and ext are not supported yet.
-Float support is in beta stage.

 See Also
 --------